YiSiWang/sugar-form/README.md

   Binds `keypress` event.

-  *Note: Event name must be CamelCase.*
+  *Note: Event name must be in CamelCase.*

 * `on('KeyPress KeyDown')`